riceissa/computing-notes/vim.md

 create _that_ directory, although if `~/.vim` _does_ exist, then Vim will create `~/.vim/spell`.

-So the better solution to solving the spell file problem is simply:
+So the better solution to solving the spell file problem (instead of following the error message's advice and setting the `spellfile` option) is simply:

 ```bash
 mkdir ~/.vim
 ```

+Now doing `zg` will name and create the spellfile automatically and will add the misspelled word to the list of known words.